 Table of Contents:

 - Disable BITS

-- Video Showing How To Fix High Network Usage Caused By Svchost.exe
+- Video Showing How to Fix Svchost.exe High Network Usage

 You will see a list of Windows services.
 Find Background Intelligent Transfer Service, right-click it, and select "Properties" from the contextual menu.